Timiz0r/WebGLMultiThreaded/readme.md

 ### Web Worker game logic update request
-When the `command="update"` message is received (from `GameLogicInterop.jslib`), we simply invoke `GameLogicInterop.Update`.
+When the `command="update"` message is received (from `WebGLGameLogic.jslib`), we simply invoke `WebGLGameLogic.Update`.

-`GameLogicInterop` exports the `Update` function, which translates the call to the real `GameLogic.Update` method.
+`WebGLGameLogic` exports the `Update` function, which translates the call to the real `GameLogic.Update` method.

-Additionally, `GameLogicInterop` imports a `StateChanged` function that is defined in `gameLogicInteropWorker.js`.
+Additionally, `WebGLGameLogic` imports a `StateChanged` function that is defined in `WebGLGameLogicWorker.js`.
-When `GameLogic.StateChanged` triggers, `GameLogicInterop` forwards it to this JS function, performing serialization -- to JSON in this case.
+When `GameLogic.StateChanged` triggers, `WebGLGameLogic` forwards it to this JS function, performing serialization -- to JSON in this case.

 The JS-side `StateChanged` function will then send out a `stateChanged` message, which gets picked up Unity-side,